Internships with ELCCT

 Environmental Learning Centers of Connecticut Internship Opportunities

-In its fourth year, the focus of this internship is to provide fresh and healthy food to the local food pantries and soup kitchens in the city of Bristol, CT while offering educational programming and demonstrations about sustainable agriculture and volunteer opportunities to members of the community.
+The focus of the Sustainable Garden Internship is to provide fresh, healthy food to local food pantries and soup kitchens while offering educational programming about sustainable agriculture and volunteer opportunities to members of the community.
 If you enjoy working with your hands, getting out into the sun and soil, and learning about how to grow fresh, beautiful produce, then this could be a great fit for you.

 The Gardening for Good intern will gain:

 - Experience with small scale, sustainable and eco-friendly vegetable growing techniques

 - Opportunity to make connections with environmental professionals

 - Management and leadership experience working with diverse populations and a variety of ages